EmptyCupConsulting/DenverBricks/README.md

 ---

+## Call for Speakers 🎤

+We’re always looking for community members who want to share their knowledge and experiences!
+Whether you’re just getting started or have years of production experience, your perspective can help others learn.

+### Session Formats
+- **30-minute Intro Topics** – Quick overviews, tips & tricks, case studies, or lightning talks.
+- **60-minute Full Sessions** – Standard presentations, walkthroughs, or demos with time for Q&A.
+- **90-minute Deep Dives** – Extended sessions that explore advanced topics, architectures, or hands-on scenarios in detail.

+### Topics We’re Interested In
+- Core **Databricks Lakehouse** features
+- **Delta Lake** best practices
+- **Data engineering** and orchestration patterns
+- **Machine learning & AI/ML pipelines** with MLflow
+- **Streaming & real-time analytics**
+- **Adjacent technologies**: Azure, AWS, GCP integrations, dbt, Fabric, Spark, Python, SQL, etc.

+If you’d like to present, reach out to us!
+We’re happy to help you shape your talk, provide feedback, and make sure you feel supported.
+---

+## Sponsorship Opportunities 💡

+DenverBricks is a free, volunteer-run community group.
+Sponsorships help us cover meeting space, refreshments, technology, and community-building activities.
+We offer four medallion sponsorship levels:

+### 🟤 Bronze Sponsor
+- Recognition on event slides and Meetup page
+- Logo placement on group website
+- One social media thank-you per quarter

+### ⚪ Silver Sponsor
+Includes all Bronze benefits **plus**:
+- Recognition during event opening remarks
+- Option to provide swag or raffle items
+- Two social media thank-yous per quarter

+### 🟡 Gold Sponsor
+Includes all Silver benefits **plus**:
+- Logo featured on event banners/materials
+- Priority option to host an in-person meeting at your office
+- Four social media thank-yous per quarter

+### 💎 Diamond Sponsor
+Includes all Gold benefits **plus**:
+- Opportunity to deliver a 5-minute welcome at an event (non-salesy)
+- Prominent logo placement on all promotional materials
+- Ongoing recognition as a **Community Partner**
+- Six social media thank-yous per quarter

+---

+**Interested in sponsoring?**
+Please contact us at *[TBD]* for details.
+Sponsorships directly support the community and help us grow the Denver Databricks ecosystem.

+---

 ## Why Support This Group?
 - Builds stronger local Databricks community ties.
 - Creates a trusted peer network for sharing platform knowledge.